 In the basement of the cheese dairy we can take a look at the ripening plant.
 Even before we enter the "holy halls", a strong smell flows towards us.
 “You have to get used to that at the beginning,” laughs Arne-Christopher.
 "But at some point you can't smell it anymore."
 At the moment, I can't imagine that.

 The shelves are full of round cheeses.
-There are soft cheese, cream cheese and sliced cheese.
-I especially like the cheese loaves, which are refined with special ingredients.
+There is soft cheese, cream cheese and semi-hard cheese.
+I like the cheese wheels best, which are refined with special ingredients.
 There is the Licher beer cheese, the Hungener Äppelwoikäse or the Cistercian.
 This is washed regularly with Riesling.
-Of course you can also Hessian specialties such as the Hungener Spundekäs, the red pepper powder gives its taste and appearance.
+Of course, typical Hessian specialties are also produced, such as the Hungener Spundekäs, which gives red paprika powder its taste and appearance.

 If you want to inform yourself about cheese from Hungen, you can join one of the guided tours that are offered regularly.
 In cheese courses, you can also make your own cheese.
 More information can be found here:

 Hungen cheese cheese